Riverscapes/arcGNAT/docs/Stream-Sinuosity-and-Planform.md

 **Attribute Analysis Name** (optional)

-* Name of the new Sinuosity and Planform analysis.
+* Name of the new Sinuosity Attribute analysis.

 _______________________________________________________________